Rapptz/discord.py/docs/api.rst

         The system message denoting that a member has "nitro boosted" a guild and it achieved level 3.
+    .. attribute:: channel_follow_add

+        The system message denoting that an announcement channel has been followed.

 .. class:: ActivityType